djipco/webmidi/README.md

 * **ES6 Module** (ESM): This is the modern approach which allows you to `import` the objects as needed.

-* **CommonJS Module** (CJS): this is the flavour used by Node.js and often with packaging tools such as WebPack.
+* **CommonJS Module** (CJS): this is the flavour used by Node.js and often with bundling tools such as WebPack.

-All 3 flavours also come in a minified with a sourcemap.
+All 3 flavours also come in a minified version with sourcemap.

 ## Installation